rustielin/cryptobot/README.md

 * Creates the graph with `write_graph.py` from csv
 * Sends the graph to Slack with `send_slack.js`, on the crossing of some threshold.
 Or, simply query the public directory GET: `$HOME/public_html/$PNG_PATH`

-NOTE: If you're running on the OCF, install node via nvm.
+NOTE: If you're running on the OCF, install node via nvm, and use `nohup` to execute the main script: e.g. `nohup ./run.sh &`